 \subsection{Constraints}

-Constraints for the problem were discussed with the representative of the municipality and the expert acting as DM.
-This allows having a real perspective on the problem.
-While the representative of the municipality helped in the understanding of the broad problems of the area, the DM was able to provide a more detailed description of them, allowing the analysts to formulate the constraints.
-We have several constraints related to different aspects.
+Constraints for the problem were discussed with the municipality representative and the specialist acting as DM.
+This allows to have a real perspective on the problem.
+While the municipality representative helped in understanding the broad problems of the area, the DM was able to provide a more detailed description of them, allowing the analysts to formulate the constraints.
+We have several constraints related to the different aspects.

 The most important constraint is the one related to the budget available for the implementation of the projects.
 Each project $a_i \in A$ is associated with a cost $s_i$ (see Table \ref{tab:PerformanceTabl} in Appendix \ref{sec:Appendix_Data} for the costs of each project).
-Given that at the moment the budget allocated to these projects was still not uniquely defined, the representative of the municipality and the DM suggested implementing several scenarios with different available budgets.
-Denoting the available budget by $B$, this constraint can be formulated as
+Given that at the moment the budget allocated to these projects has still not be defined in a unique manner, the council representative and the DM have suggested to implement several scenarios with different available budget.
+Denoting the available budget as $B$, this constraint can be formulated as:

-In addition, the DM and the representative of the municipality have remarked that we can have constraints related to the type of functions that each building or area will have after its restoration.
-Furthermore, the location of the project is a strategic element in the decision.
-On this basis, several logical constraints can be formulated.
+In addition, the DM and the municipality representative have highlightes that we can have constraints related to the type of functions that each building or area will have after its restoration/recovery.
+Furthermore a strategic element in the decision choice is represented by the location of the projects.
+On the basis of that, several logical constraints can be formulated.

-First, in the ancient city centre there are three main roads, called ``decumano'', highlighted in Figure \ref{fig:Partizione}.
-These roads are the main attractions for tourists and citizens and there is an urgent need to restore.
-For this reason, the DM suggested having a minimum number of regeneration projects to be implemented in this part of the city.
-From the map, we can see that the set of projects $A_d=\{a_2, a_3, a_7, a_8, a_{11}$, $a_{19}\}$ are located on one of the ``decumano''.
-The DM suggested that among those projects, a minimum number of projects, let us say $Q_d$, should be carried out.
-We formulate this as
+As first, in the ancient city center there are three main roads called ``decumano", highlighted in Figure \ref{fig:Partizione}.
+The DM suggested to have a lower limit on the umber of regeneration projects to be activated in this part of the city.
+From the map, we can see that the set of projects $A_d=\{a_2, a_3, a_7, a_8, a_{11}$, $a_{19}\}$ are located on one of the``decumano".
+The DM suggested that among those projects a minimum amount of projects, let us say $Q_d$, should be carried out.
+We formulate this as:

 The DM will be asked to supply a desired value for $Q_d$.